MindesignGCV/test-identifier/readme.md

 ### ng-test-identifier

-ESLint rule to make sure that all elements have a test identifier. (`data-test` attribute by default)
+ESLint rule to make sure that all elements have an unique test identifier. (`data-test` attribute by default)

-When running eslint with `--fix` option, this rule adds `data-test` attribute with random value for all elements (except `ng-container`/`router-outlet`/`ng-template`).
+When running eslint with `--fix` option, this rule adds `data-test` attribute with random value for all elements (except `ng-container`/`ng-content`/`ng-template`).

 Random value is generated using `nanoid`, and the length and alphabet are configurable.